 she never understood what I loved about it.

-In German, her name means of the sea.
+Her name means of the sea.

 You see?
 I am the daughter of Metis.